Emily Heath-Gray reflects on building a values-led business with purpose — and interviews a fellow founder doing the same.

 These signals might not be as loud as revenue spikes or investor rounds, but they’re steady.
 And they speak to something we value even more, purposeful momentum.

-That’s the kind of progress we’re aiming for; the sometimes mythical, sustainable kind.
+Because that’s where creativity thrives.
+That’s where innovation starts.
+And that’s the kind of progress we’re aiming for — the sometimes mythical, sustainable kind.

 It’s not easy.
 But it’s possible.

-And if you’re building something that matters, partner with strategic minds who care as much as you do.
+And when you do, partner with people who care as deeply as you do.